angrybacon/doomsday-wiki/markdown/chapters/02-ddft/05-pass-the-turn.md

 IU
 LED
 Pnd
-DD
+Dd
 BW
 :::

 1. Cast Ideas Unbound, holding priority to crack LED for {B}{B}{B}, drawing LED, Ponder and Doomsday
-1. Cast LED, crack the Petal for {U}, then cast DD with the floating black mana
+1. Cast LED, crack the Petal for {U}, then cast Dd with the floating black mana
 1. Construct the following new pile:

 :::row{variant=PILE}